Complete complex Finsler metrics and uniform equivalence of the Kobayashi metric: Strongly negative holomorphic sectional curvature of complex Finsler and Kobayashi-hyperbolic

 here $\|\cdot\|$ denotes the canonical complex Euclidean norm of $z\in \mathcal{D}$.
 For any $z\in \mathcal{D}, 0 \neq v\in T_z^{1,0}\mathcal{D}=\mathbb{C}^n$, we denote

 where $\langle\cdot,\cdot\rangle$ denotes the canonical complex Euclidean inner product in $\mathbb{C}^n$.
 For every constants $a,b$ satisfying $a>0$ and $0<b<\frac{1}{M_0}$, we define

 It is clear that $G:T^{1,0}\mathcal{D}\rightarrow [0,+\infty)$ is a non-Hermitian quadratic strongly pseudoconvex complex Finsler metric such that its holomorphic sectional curvature is bounded from above by a negative constant from Theorem 6.4 in \cite{NZ1} and Proposition 2.9 in \cite{ZCP}.
-If $b$ is equal to $0$ and $a$ is greater than $0$, $G$ is a Hermitian metric such that its holomorphic sectional curvature is bounded from above by a negative constant. \end{remark}
+If $b$ is equal to $0$ and $a$ is greater than $0$, $G$ is a Hermitian metric such that its holomorphic sectional curvature is bounded from above by a negative constant. \end{remark} In \cite{DGZ2}, Deng et al. proved that any bounded strictly pseudoconvex domains with $C^2$-boundary in $\mathbb{C}^n$ are HHR.
+In \cite{KZ}, Kim and Zhang showed that all bounded convex domains in $\mathbb{C}^n$ are HHR.
+Combining Theorem \ref{Bound}, the above results and Remark \ref{R-3.2}, we obtain the following Lemma.

-\begin{theorem} \cite[p.
-233, Theorem 4.10.24]{kobayashi} \cite[p.
+\begin{lemma} Suppose that $\mathcal{D}$ is a bounded strictly pseudoconvex domain with $C^2$-boundary or bounded convex domain in $\mathbb{C}^n$.
+Then holomorphic sectional curvature, Ricci curvature, scalar curvature of the Bergman metric on $\mathcal{D}$ are bounded. \end{lemma} \begin{theorem} \cite[p.
+238, Theorem 1]{Ohsawa} \cite[p.
 548, Theorem 1]{YSK} Every bounded pseudoconvex domain in $\mathbb{C}^n$ with a $C^1$-boundary or domain with the uniform squeezing property is complete with respect to its Bergman metric. \end{theorem} \begin{theorem} For a suitable choice of positive constant $C$, suppose that $\mathcal{D}$ is a bounded strictly pseudoconvex domain with $C^2$-boundary or bounded convex domain in $\mathbb{C}^n$.
 Suppose that $\mathcal{D}$ admits a strongly pseudoconvex complex Finsler metric $G:T^{1,0}\mathcal{D}\rightarrow [0,+\infty)$ such that its holomorphic sectional curvature is bounded from above by a negative constant $-K$.
 Then $H=CG+g_B$ and the Bergman metric $g_B$ are equivalent.
 What's more, $H=CG+g_B$ is complete. \end{theorem} \begin{proof} $ \forall v \in T^{1,0}_z\mathcal{D}\backslash\{0\}\cong\mathbb{C}^n\backslash\{0\}$.
-By assumptions and Theorem \ref{Holomorhic}, we observed that the holomorphic sectional curvature $Sec_{\mathcal{D}}(z,v)$ along a non-zero tangent vector $v$ of the Bergman metric $g_B$ on $\mathcal{D}$ is bounded.
-We have
+By assumptions, we observed that the holomorphic sectional curvature $Sec_{\mathcal{D}}(z,v)$ along a non-zero tangent vector $v$ of the Bergman metric $g_B$ on $\mathcal{D}$ is bounded.
+By Lemma \ref{L-6.1}, we have

 where $A, B$ are positive constants.